ln-komandur/linux-utils/Reinstall-Lubuntu20-04.md

 2. `sudo apt-get purge qpdfview`

 ## Games
-Install KDE games for Sudoko, Card Games, Mahjongg & Chess with
+Install KDE games for Sudoko, Card Games, Mahjongg & Chess in Lubuntu with

 `sudo apt-get install ksudoku kpat kmahjongg knights`

 ## jbig2 encoding
-Use the commands in the script [Install JBIG2ENC](install-jbig2enc.sh) one by one
+Use the commands in the script [Install JBIG2ENC](install-jbig2enc.sh) one by one.
+Install git before that with `sudo apt install git` if it is not already installed

 ## ocrmypdf
 Use the commands in the script [Install OCRMYPDF](install-ocrmypdf.sh) one by one